 ITS Cloud Strategy

 In the effort to accomplish its mission, ITS strives to provide excellent service to the campus community.
-As a part of that goal, ITS has moved to leverage cloud computing capabilities to meet many technology needs.
-Baylor is moving toward a “cloud-first” methodology for the majority of new systems that fall under the "Software as a Service" (SaaS) model and meet these standards.
+As the university has moved to leverage cloud computing capabilities to meet many technology needs, ITS has transitioned toward a “cloud-first” approach for the majority of new systems.
+Currently, these systems are primarily classified in the "Software as a Service" (SaaS) model and should meet these standards.
 Special consideration may be given if these standards are not met, or if there is a compelling reason for an on-premise solution.
 In addition, ITS has begun the process of testing services classified as "Platform as as Service" (PaaS) and "Infrastructure as a Service" (IaaS) with the objective of making these technologies a part of Baylor’s cloud portfolio.

 What is the "cloud?"

-The “cloud,” or “cloud computing,” is loosely defined as on-demand access to shared computing services or resources which can range from infrastructure (i.e., processors, storage) to software applications.
+The “cloud,” or “cloud computing,” is loosely defined as on-demand access to shared computing services or resources which can range from infrastructure (i.e., processors and storage) to software applications.
 Typically, these resources are provided by an outside vendor and are supplied on a subscription-type basis.
 At this time, Baylor is primarily focused on the SaaS model of cloud computing.
-In the SaaS model, the service and/or data is most typically accessed through a web browser, and the customer (Baylor) does not house the data or manage the underlying infrastructure (servers, network, etc.).
+In the SaaS model, the service and/or data is most typically accessed through a web browser or mobile device, and the customer (Baylor) does not house the data or manage the underlying infrastructure (servers, network, etc.).
 The PaaS and IaaS models require more technical expertise from local IT personnel for maintenance and support.